hemant-kokane/Bitcoin_Price_Prediction_Dissertation/README.md

 # Bitcoin_Price_Prediction_Dissertation
-Comparative Analysis of ARIMA and LSTM Model with Python This dissertation package is a well-structured compilation of four essential files:
+Comparative Analysis of ARIMA and LSTM Model with Python.
+This dissertation package is a well-structured compilation of four essential files:

 1. **Final Thesis Report**: A comprehensive PDF document detailing the research and findings.